SMemic4/Schizophrenia-/README.md

 # Background

-Schizophrenia is a complex psychiatric disorder that affects cognition, emotion, and behavior.
+Schizophrenia is a complex psychiatric disorder that affects cognition, emotion, and behavior affecting everyday life.
 Predictive modeling can assist in better understanding factors associated with the disorder and potentially aid in early detection or symptom severity estimation.

 ---